pacoraggio/GettingAndCleaningDataCourseFinalAssignment/README.md

 The repository contains the following folder/files:

-README.md

-  contains the information about scope and repository content
+README.md: contains the information about scope and repository content

-CodeBook.md

-  a R Markdown Notebook describing the variables, the data and any transformation performed to achieve the assignment goals
+CodeBook.md: a R Markdown Notebook describing the variables, the data and any transformation performed to achieve the assignment goals

-activity_labels.txt

-  a .txt file containing the different activities recorded in the experiment features.txt
+activity_labels.txt: a .txt file containing the different activities recorded in the experiment features.txt

   a .txt file containing the features names of the recorded variables of the experiments